YU000jp/logseq-page-tags-and-hierarchy/README.md

+Published on logseq marketplace.
+If you have the [Logseq Column Layout plugin](https://github.com/YU000jp/Logseq-column-Layout) installed, you do not need to add this plugin.
 # logseq page-tags and hierarchy
  - Show page-tags and hierarchy on the right side of the page.
  - monitor size min-width: 1580px